-The author’s first book, The Case Against George W. Bush, is set to be released the second week in October and is available for pre-order for $28.00.
+The author’s first book, The Case Against George W. Bush, has an Amazon release date of Nov.
+10, 2020, and is available for pre-order for $28.00.

 Pre-order a copy (or copies) of the book today.